 What is a water birth?

 A water birth is literally that – where a woman labours and gives birth while submerged in water, in any variety of positions.
 Usually it’s done in a special birthing pool either at a hospital or home; however, sometimes a woman may give birth somewhere else like a bathtub.
 A midwife will guide you through your labour, and when the time comes for your baby to be born, they will gently and slowly lift him out of the water which is when he will take his first breath.
 Until that moment, his oxygen has been supplied via the umbilical cord so there is no risk of him drowning before being exposed to the air.
 You can stay in the pool afterwards and breastfeed, and possibly deliver your placenta there too (unless there is a lot of blood).

 Is a water birth safe?

 Yes!
 Contrary to previous beliefs, recent studies have shown that in circumstances where there are no complications or health issues with mum or bub, water births are no more risky than traditional birthing methods as long as the mother is not left alone at any period and has an experienced midwife on hand.
 Just like a dry land birth, your baby’s heartbeat will be monitored by the midwife using a waterproof handheld Doppler machine.
-However, there is an 11 per cent higher chance of vaginal tearing.

 Read more about water births: